arthur-vilela/PP4-mood-tracker/README.md

 ## Description
 A Django-based web application for tracking moods, allowing users to record their emotional state, actions, and analyze patterns over time.
+## Overview

+Mood Tracker is a portfolio project developed as part of the Full Stack Development course curriculum from Code Institute.
+This application was created with the goal of providing a simple, user-friendly tool for individuals to track their emotional responses over time.
+It offers insights that can help users better understand themselves or serve as a supplemental tool in therapy sessions.

+## Motivation

+The project theme was free to choose, and I opted for mood tracking because it's a topic close to my heart and an essential one for society.
+The app aims to empower individuals to log their moods, reflect on past experiences, and foster emotional awareness.

+## Target Audience

+The application is intended for the general public, particularly individuals seeking to improve their mental health through self-reflection.
+Users can benefit from a visual overview of their emotional trends and the ability to revisit older entries.
 ___

 ## Features

+### **Mood Logging**
+Users can log daily moods along with optional notes and actions.

+#### **Implementation**
+1. **Frontend**:
+   - The mood entry page provides a user-friendly form where users can:
+     - Select their mood from predefined choices (e.g., Happy, Sad, Anxious).
+     - Add optional notes and actions to describe their day.
+     - Specify the date of the mood entry (defaults to today’s date).
+   - The form uses Bootstrap styling for a clean, responsive design.
+   - Template file: `mood/templates/mood_entry.html`

+2. **Backend**:
+   - **Model**:
+     - Mood entries are stored in the `Mood` model, which includes:
+       - User reference (`ForeignKey` to `AUTH_USER_MODEL`).
+       - Mood type (with predefined choices using `TextChoices`).
+       - Date, notes, and actions for additional details.
+       - Timestamps for creation and updates.

+   - **Form**:
+     - A custom `MoodEntryForm` validates user input:
+       - Ensures dates are within the last two weeks using a custom validator.
+       - Provides HTML5 date input and styled textareas for notes/actions.
+   - **View**:
+     - The `mood_entry_view` handles form submissions:
+       - Validates input and associates the entry with the logged-in user.
+       - Saves the entry and redirects to the dashboard upon success.
+       - Example from `mood/views.py`:

+   - **URLs**:
+     - The form is accessible via `/mood/entry/`, registered in `mood/urls.py`:

+3. **Security**:
+   - CSRF protection is implemented using Django’s built-in mechanism.
+   - Only logged-in users can access the mood entry page (`@login_required`).

+4. **Validation**:
+   - Date validation ensures entries are no older than two weeks.
+   - Form validation ensures required fields are filled and follow constraints.

+---

+### **Visual Calendar**
+A calendar on the dashboard provides a color-coded overview of logged moods.

+#### **Implementation**
+1. **Frontend**:
+   - The calendar is dynamically rendered using **D3.js** to display an SVG element for each month.
+   - Each cell represents a day and is color-coded based on the most frequent mood logged for that day.
+   - A legend provides a visual guide for mood colors.

+2. **Backend**:
+   - A dedicated Django view aggregates mood data by date, determining the most frequent mood per day using Python's `Counter`.
+   - The processed data is sent to the frontend as a JSON object.

+3. **Integration**:
+   - The `dashboard.html` template fetches the JSON data and renders it into the calendar using a JavaScript script.
+   - Users can view their mood patterns over time in a responsive and visually appealing way.

+---

+### **History Review**
+Users can revisit older entries through an accordion-style mood history page.

+#### **Implementation**
+1. **Frontend**:
+   - Bootstrap's accordion component is used to create a collapsible interface.
+   - Each entry displays the mood type, date, and optional notes or actions.
+   - Users can edit or delete entries directly from the history page.

+2. **Backend**:
+   - A Django view retrieves all moods for the logged-in user, sorted by date in descending order.
+   - Pagination or lazy loading is not currently implemented but can be added for performance optimization.

+3. **Integration**:
+   - The `mood_history.html` template includes modals for delete confirmations.
+   - A separate JavaScript file handles interactivity, such as populating the delete modal.

+---

+### **Dark Mode**
+A toggle allows users to switch between light and dark themes.

+#### **Implementation**
+1. **Frontend**:
+   - The settings page includes a toggle switch for enabling or disabling dark mode.
+   - CSS classes are applied dynamically to templates based on user preferences.

+2. **Backend**:
+   - The `UserPreferences` model stores the dark mode preference for each user.
+   - The `settings_view` updates the preference based on form input and sets a session variable to persist the preference.

+3. **Integration**:
+   - Dark mode applies to all key components, including the navbar, content sections, and footer.
+   - The theme persists across sessions, ensuring a consistent user experience.

+---

 ### **Daily Reminder Email Feature**